Akuli/jou/README.md

     and `make test` would take several minutes if they weren't skipped.
 - Most problems in error message code are spotted by non-valgrinded tests.

-Files in `tests/broken/` are not tested, because for one reason or another they don't work as intended.
-Ideally the `tests/broken/` directory would be empty most of the time.

 Sometimes (very rarely) the fuzzer discovers a bug that hasn't been caught with tests:

 ```